couchbaselabs/node-ottoman/vuepress/guides/schema.md

     createdAt: '2020-12-20T16:00:00.000Z'
 })

-// result variable now look like this:
+// result variable now looks like this:
 {
     name: 'TV',
     price: 345.99, // price was casted to Number